boriszugic/elevator-simulator-/README.md

 # Issues/Limitations
 1. Can run a maximum of 64 floors and 63 elevators.
-2. There is currently a slight delay in scheduler response/output that slows the system performance, this issue will be fixed in the next iteration.
+2. There is currently a slight delay in scheduler response/output that slows the system performance

 # Responsibilities